 Of course the activities won’t be the same every week as they will vary depending on special occasions and the weather but you’ll find details of what’s on in the office.
 Other sessions have included pond dipping, building dens in the woods and making a bonfire for roasting marshmallows.

 I’m not the most ‘outdoorsy’ type by nature but it was great to see my city reared boys enjoying themselves in the countryside and getting to try so many new things.
 There was so much to do on and off site that it’s no surprise a lot of guests go back year after year.
 We were made to feel really welcome and enjoyed the chance to chat with other parents during the activities without feeling under pressure to socialise all the time like you can in some resorts.
-The accommodation and the facilities, especially the pool, are really top notch.
+The accommodation and the facilities at Bosinver farm cottages, especially the pool, are really top notch.

 If I were to have one small criticism it would be that the activities aren’t separated by age so it is worth checking exactly what is involved beforehand if you have very little ones who might struggle to keep up with older kids for some things.
-For example, because of the stiles and stepping stones on the night walk my toddler really struggled and had to be carried and lifted over lots of things so if we’d known more about the route before had we probably would have done the pumpkin rolling and decorating together but then I’d have taken him home and let my husband and 5 year old do the walk by themselves.
+For example, because of the stiles and stepping stones on the night walk my toddler really struggled and had to be carried and lifted over lots of things so if we’d known more about the route before hand we probably would have done the pumpkin rolling and decorating together but then I’d have taken him home and let my husband and 5 year old do the walk by themselves.